TormStorm/jagex-launcher-linux/README.md

 ## Wine

-Click the link under requirements and follow the instructions for your distribution<br>
+Install Wine with the link above and follow the instructions for your distribution<br>

 ## WineTricks
 Install WineTricks through your package manager.
 For example: `sudo apt install winetricks`